 Over the past 30 years, The Bridge has experienced steady growth.
 We asked our parents what their children needed and our programs have expanded to meet those needs.
 Among the results are academics and homework help, teen pregnancy prevention education, job skills training and employment programs and four corporate-based mentoring programs.
 All Bridge programs are designed to provide opportunities for healthy social development, foster healthy youth and adult relationships and instill a sense of connection and pride in the community.

 Four local advocates for children: two doctors, a minister and an educator founded The Bridge.
 Each put a personal stamp on the agency that continues to shape our focus today.
-Two of the four founders have passed away, but their legacy lives on through founder and President/CEO Dr. Davy Parrish.
+Two of the four founders have passed away, but their legacy lives on through active Bridge Board Member, Dr. Davy Parrish.
 Under her visionary leadership, The Bridge has grown from one building to an inner city campus including five buildings, eight satellite programs throughout Jacksonville and a partnership with the Duval County Public Schools for a national pilot public school at The Bridge.
 Dr. Parrish also partnered with local foundations and corporations for innovative programs that have made The Bridge the primary teen-serving agency in Jacksonville addressing teen employment.
-This past year, CEO and Founder Davy Parrish retired after 30 years.
-She remains as an active member of The Bridge board.
+In 2013, Davy Parrish retired after 30 years.